google/go-cloud/internal/docs/design.md

 Portable types should:

--   Wrap errors returned from driver implementations before returning them to end users, so that users can't peek into provider-specific error details without using `As`.
+-   Wrap errors returned from driver implementations before returning them to end users, so that users can't peek into driver-specific error details without using `As`.
 Make sure not to double-wrap.

 -   Use `internal/gcerr.New` when wrapping driver errors, like so: `if err :=